if-ai/IF_prompt_MKR/README.md

 # IF_prompt_MKR
-An A1111 extension to let the AI make prompts for SD using Oobabooga characters work on exllama with superHOT and ofcourse IF_PromptMKR_GPTQ Model https://huggingface.co/impactframes/IF_PromptMKR_GPTQ
+An A1111, SD Next & Forge extension to let the AI make prompts for SD using Oobabooga TGWui or Ollama characters work on exllama with superHOT and ofcourse IF_PromptMKR_GPTQ Model https://huggingface.co/impactframes/IF_PromptMKR_GPTQ